warrendt/datadaydemo/README.md

 # datadaydemo
 Data and AI Community Day Demo - Automating Lab Environments

+This repo comes as is, some changes have been made before the live demonstration at the event.
+Copilot helped a lot in the making of this repo.
+Use common sense and your god given gift of thought when deploying and using this repo.
+Edit as you need.

+SESSION BRIEF

 EFFICIENT LAB MANAGEMENT WITH INFRASTRUCTURE AS CODE ON AZURE